k247tEK/archVM-Hyper-V/xorgxrdp-nvidia/README.md

 [k247@archlinux ~]
 ```

-does not seem like its working... hmmmmm.. tbc..
+does not seem like it's working... hmmmmm.. tbc..

 <br>